-Ordinance No. O2022-015 contains two proposed amendments in Title 2 Administration and Personnel and Title 15 Building and Construction that do not fall under the TMC 18.60.025(A) process, but will be considered at the same time as the development code final docket in Ordinance No. O2022-013 during the fall.
+Ordinance No. O2022-015 contains two proposed amendments in Title 2 Administration and Personnel and Title 15 Building and Construction that do not fall under the TMC 18.60.025(A) process, but will be considered at the same time as the development code final docket in Ordinance No. O2022-013.

-The Planning Commission held a public hearing on August 9, 2022 and recommended that the City Council approve Ordinance No. O2022-013.
+The Planning Commission held a public hearing on August 9, 2022 and recommended that the City Council approve Ordinance No. 02022-013.
+The General Government Committee held a briefing on Ordinance No. 02022-013 on September 14, 2022.
+The General Government Committee had questions on two of the 15 amendments for the City Council to discuss at their worksession.